markvncent/Gabay/README.md

 ### Candidate Search
 1. Click the "Search Candidate" button from the landing page
 2. Type keywords into the search box to find specific issue positions
-3. Use the filters to narrow down results by region or other criteria
+3. Use the filter dropdown to narrow results by name, party, or issue
+4. Use the province dropdown to filter by geographic region
-4. Click on a candidate card for more detailed information
+5. Click on a candidate card for more detailed information

 ### Admin Page
 1. Click the "Admin" button in the top-right corner of the landing page